-- A failing grade or mark of zero for any course, examination, or assignment in which the academic misconduct occurred. - Suspension from the Institute for a specified period of time or indefinitely.
+- Failing grade(s) / mark of zero for an assessment/module/ all modules registered for the trimester in which the academic misconduct occurred. - Suspension from the Institute for a specified period of time, which will count towards the candidature period.
 Students will not receive credit for courses taken at another institution during a suspension. - 3.
-Reprimand, with the letter placed in the student's file. - 4.
-Restitution, in the case of damage to property or unauthorized removal of property. - 5.
+Reprimand, with the letter placed in the student's file. - Restitution, in the case of damage to property or unauthorized removal of property. - 5.
 A notation on the student's permanent record of the penalty imposed. - 6.
-Expulsion from the Institute. - 7.
-Legal action against the student committing the offense.
+Expulsion from the Institute.

+7. Legal action against the student committing the offense.

-Appealing a Charge of Academic Dishonesty or Policy Violation
+Appealing a Charge of Academic Misconduct or Policy Violation